elisa-tech/wg-automotive/README.md

   * Merge ready Pullrequests are put on the next Workgroup synccall agenda for discussion, if consensus is found, the pullrequest is merged by an maintainer.

 # Git Newbie section
+This section serves as reference for members new to GIT, to be read on demand.
+All the GIT black belts out there can stop reading at this point in good concience.

 ## Intital Setup - Git etc
 For this workflow, having Git installed and configured is essential.